Practice Profile

 - Prospects of success for appealing against Enforcement Notices

-- Obtaining liability orders under the Community Infrastructure Levy Regulations 2010
+- The interpretation of the Community Infrastructure Levy Regulations 2010

 - Enforcing section 106 agreements